Yuka-Sky/IA/Class notes/2-Search.md

 - Time complexity: How long does it takes (total number of nodes generated)?
 - Space complexity: How much memory it needs (maximum number of nodes in memory)?
 - Optimality: does it always find the best (least-cost) solution?
 Where the time and space complexity are mesured in terms of max branching factor of the tree (b), the depth of the least-cost solution (d), and the max depth of the state space (m).
+It is also important to recap to avoid repeated states so it won't fall in a exponential problem (do avoid cycles and returning to previous state).

 The type can be divided in:
 - Blind/Uninformed Search: Breadth First, Depth First, Uniform Cost, Iterative Deepening, Bidirectional Search
-- Intelligent/Informed Search: Greedy Search, A* Algorithm
+- Intelligent/Informed/Heuristic Search: Choose the order of expansion of the nodes - Best-First Search: evaluate the interest to expand a Node.
+    - Greedy Search: f(n) = h(n) - estimates distance to solution
+    - A* Algorithm: f(n) = g(n) + h(n) - estimates cost of the best solution that passes through n

 ### BFS - Breadth-First Search
 - Strategy: Nodes at lowest depth are expanded first